 Attendance is taken at the beginning of every day.
 If a child shows up late, you will need to bring them to the office to check in.
-If your child will be missing a day, please call the camp office.
+If your child will be missing a day, please call or email the camp leadership.